mathiasertl/django-xmpp-http-upload/README.md

   time.
 The default is 360 seconds (five minutes).
 * `XMPP_HTTP_UPLOAD_WEBSERVER_DOWNLOAD`:
-  Set to `False` if your webserver does not serve media files (see Djangos `MEDIA_URL` setting) and want the app to the app itself to serve downloaded files.
+  Set to `False` if your webserver does not serve media files (see Djangos `MEDIA_URL` setting) and want the app itself to serve downloaded files.

 ## Development